Josh-Larson/P.O.N.D.S/README.md

 display the current fountain information, along with pump control functions.

 DISCLAIMER: Do not use for real world production products.
-System is intenionally flawed.
+System is intentionally flawed.